 contract, two nurses, a dolmatcher (danish/greenlandic) and 6 more or

-less uneducateded (in healthcare) staff, which are taking care of
+less uneducated (in healthcare) staff, which are taking care of

-inhospitalized patient, under spuervision from the nurses and the doctor.
+in hospitalized patient, under supervision from the nurses and the doctor.

 We do not have any kind of specialization, we mostly do general practice